komo1iddin/study-bridge-ast-next/content/universities/en/zhejiang-university.md

 ---
-id: 4
-name: Zhejiang University
-logo: /universities/zju-logo.jpg
-image: /universities/zju-campus.jpg
 city: Hangzhou
 description: A comprehensive C9 League university known for research excellence, innovative education, and its beautiful campus in the scenic city of Hangzhou, with particular strengths in engineering, computer science, and medicine.
 educationType:
 - bachelor
 - master
 - phd
 - 1+2
 - 2+2
+faculties:
+- School of Science
+- School of Engineering
+- School of Medicine
+- School of Humanities
+- School of Social Sciences
+- School of Economics
+- School of Management
+- School of Law
+- School of Arts
+- School of Foreign Languages
+- School of Computer Science
+featured: true
+foundedYear: 1897
 hasGrants: true
-featured: true
+id: 4
+image: /universities/zhejiang-university.jpg
+internationalStudents: 3600
+logo: /universities/zhejiang-university-logo.png
+name: Zhejiang University
 ranking: 4
-foundedYear: 1897
 studentsCount: 53000
-internationalStudents: 3600
 ---

 # Zhejiang University